 - Topping it with the dulce de leche whipped cream.

-Masala Chai Tres Leche Ingredients
+Masala Chai Tres Leches Cake Ingredients

 The recipe needs every simple basic ingredients from you pantry and refrigerator.
 You will need flour, leavening agents, sugar and yogurt for the cake.
 Other than that you will need 3 kinds of milk products- evaporated milk, condensed milk and heavy cream to make the soaking milk.
 You will need heavy cream and dulce de leche to make the frosting.